liumapp/mybatis-with-complex-source/README.md

 ### generate mybatis domain and mappers file

-* because we have two database to connect
+because we have two database to connect

+so there are two mybatis-generator config file named generatorTest1.xml and generatorTest2.xml in complex-service resources .

+for more detail , plz enter complex-service folder .